 - "Check" means the vehicle history check which is carried out on a Permitted Vehicle in the course of using Vehicle Check.

-- "Check Results" means the reports and summaries received and/or displayed as a result of a Check being carried out.
+- "Check Results" means the data, reports and summaries received and/or displayed as a result of a Check being carried out.